Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 In romantic relationships, Type Sixes often seek a sense of security and stability.
 They may be drawn to partners who are dependable, loyal, and trustworthy.
 They are also attracted to partners who are supportive and nurturing, as they appreciate being cared for and protected.
 Type Sixes may struggle with jealousy and possessiveness in their relationships, as they fear losing their partner to someone else.
 They may also be hesitant to take risks in their relationships, as they prefer to avoid potential conflict or disappointment.

 Type Sixes can be very supportive partners, offering stability and security to their loved ones.
 However, they may also struggle with anxiety and fear, which can impact their relationships.
 They benefit from partners who are patient, understanding, and reassuring, helping them to feel more secure in their relationships.
 With the right partner, Type Sixes can build lasting and meaningful relationships based on trust and mutual support.
-[More on type 6](/blog/enneagram/6)
+[More on type 6](/blog/enneagram/enneagram-type-6)

-### Type 7 - The Enthusiast
+### Enneagram Type 7 in Relationships

 Enneagram type sevens, also known as the Enthusiast, are adventurous, fun-loving, and spontaneous individuals who enjoy experiencing new things and are always on the lookout for new adventures.
 In a relationship, sevens can bring a sense of excitement, joy, and spontaneity to their partners' lives.